Leigh Magar

-Leigh Magar is a milliner in Charleston, South Carolina and the owner of Magar Hatworks.
-She makes a range of custom hats from simple fedoras to more elaborate and theatrical ones, such as those worn at the Kentucky Derby.
-Her work is sold at Barneys and Tokyo retailer Isetan.
+Jennifer Leigh Magar (June 30, 1968 – April 16, 2026) was an American milliner in Charleston, South Carolina, and the owner of Magar Hatworks.
+She made a range of custom hats from simple fedoras to more elaborate and theatrical ones, such as those worn at the Kentucky Derby.
+Her work was sold at Barneys and Tokyo retailer Isetan.
 Her husband, Johnny Tucker, is an architect.

-Magar grew up in Spartanburg and began sculpting in high school.
-She enrolled in the millinery program at the Fashion Institute of Technology in Manhattan, New York City, "where she financed her studies by working as a live-in housekeeper and assisting Harlem, New York hatmaker Rod Keenan" and then moved back to Charleston in 1996.
-After a while she opened an atelier on upper King Street, producing work for high-end retailers and custom work for locals (and local celebrities like Christina Aguilera and Michael Stipe.
+Magar was born on June 30, 1968.
+She grew up in Spartanburg, South Carolina, and began sculpting in high school.
+She enrolled in the millinery program at the Fashion Institute of Technology in Manhattan, New York City, where, according to a Food & Wine article, "she financed her studies by working as a live-in housekeeper and assisting Harlem hatmaker Rod Keenan".
+She moved back to Charleston in 1996.
+After a while she opened an atelier on upper King Street, producing work for high-end retailers and custom work for locals (and local celebrities like Christina Aguilera and Michael Stipe).
 She was named women's entrepreneur of 2009 by Country Living.
+She died at the age of 57 on April 16, 2026, in Kauai, Hawaii, from breast cancer.